When you work with Git and GitHub you can interact with

 C) Accept the default file location when you are prompted to “Enter a file in which to save the key“

 > Enter a file in which to save the key (/c/Users/you/.ssh/id_ed25519):[Press enter]

 D) Then you will be asked to enter a passphrase.
 You can leave it empty.
-You have a look about passphrases.
+You may have a look at passphrases.

 > Enter passphrase (empty for no passphrase): [Type a passphrase] > Enter same passphrase again: [Type passphrase again]

 Before you generate an SSH key, you should check if you have already an existing SSH key.
 You can easily check for existing SSH keys using the Git Bash and entering the following command that lists the files in the

 By default, the filenames of the public keys are one of the following:

 You can start the ssh-agent in the background by typing:

 And then you can add your private key file that you have generated by typing:

 $ ssh-add ~/.ssh/id_rsa